deringur/OpticalTracking/README.md

 ## Challenges

 The main challenge I faced at this time was navigating the complexity of the 3D Slicer UI and discovering the function of the important features of Slicer.
-Some guidelines and tutorials that were useful to me in getting introduced to Slicer are in the following links: [*SlicerIGT tutorials*](https://www.slicerigt.org/wp/user-tutorial/) as well as the more specific [*SlicerMorph tutorials*](https://github.com/SlicerMorph/Tutorials) in their documentation.
+Some guidelines and tutorials that were useful to me in getting introduced to the Slicer UI and functions include the [*SlicerIGT tutorials*](https://www.slicerigt.org/wp/user-tutorial/) as well as the [*SlicerMorph tutorials*](https://github.com/SlicerMorph/Tutorials) in their documentation.
 SlicerMorph is more specific to my implementation, so most of their tutorials were slightly more relevant to my project.

 ## Next Steps